Assylken/assylken/README.md

 ### Hi everyone, my name is Assylken Taukenov.
 I am a software engineer. 👋

-I am Next Js developer.
-I have an expirience in different projects related to web, backend parts.
-Also I have an expirience in next fields:
+I am a Next Js developer.
+I have an experience in different projects related to web, and backend parts.
+Also, I have an experience in next fields:

 - 💻 ICPC 2020: 4th place in Astana IT University, top 33% among Kazakhstan, and qualified for semifinals.
 - 💻 Django development - Image Classification | KERAS, CIFAR-10.
-Developed CNN based image classifier.
+Developed CNN-based image classifier.
 - 💻 Decentralized music streaming platform | Solidity, IPFS, Nest Js, Next Js.

+I am interested in various joint projects and cooperation.
+Reach me: asylken02@gmail.com
 <!--
 **Assylken/assylken** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.